lekoala/silverstripe-email-templates/README.md

         <%t MyTestEmail.CONTENT "My translated content" %>
     </div>

-I recommend that you store the email title alongside the content of the email, it makes things much easier to follow
+I recommend that you store the email title alongside the content of the email, it makes things much easier to follow.

+Also keep in mind that your content is escaped by default.
+So in your template you might need to do this:

+    Hello $Member.Firstname,

+    Here are your infos:
+    $Member.SummaryTable.RAW

+This will allow to render html content provided by the Member::SummaryTable method.

 Available config flags:
 - import_framework: should we import base framework templates